ruuda/blog/posts/the-yaml-document-from-hell.md

 ---
 title: The yaml document from hell
-date: 2023-01-02
+date: 2023-01-11
-minutes: ?
+minutes: 14
 synopsis: As a data format, yaml is an extremely complicated and has many footguns.
-In this post I explain some of those pitfalls by means of an example.
+In this post I explain some of those pitfalls by means of an example, and I suggest a few less dangerous yaml alternatives.
 run-in: For a data format
 ---